manyfold3d/manyfold/README.md

 Translations are also available in client-side Javascript; they are built from the Rails locale files as part of the asset pipeline, using [i18n-js](https://github.com/fnando/i18n-js).
 If you need to run an export manually, do `bundle exec i18n export -c config/i18n-js.yml`.

 We are using [Translation.io](https://translation.io/) to manage translations into other languages.
-If you want to help out on that, get in touch for details!
+If you want to help out on that, sign up on the site and send us username on a GitHub issue for the language you're interested in.

+To synchronise with Translation.io, run `rake translation:sync`.
+Once you've updated the translations, you will have a new file called `translation.{locale}.yml`.
+Run `bundle exec i18n-tasks normalize -p` to automatically reorganise that into the appropriate files.

 ### Building Docker images